Anastrazole / Arimidex for Male Infertility

 Osteoporosis

-Decreased estradiol levels and the use of aromatase inhibitors have been associated with lower bone mineral densities in men.
-[Burnett-Bowie SM.
-JClinEndocrinMet 2009].
-When estradiol levels are low (under 20 pg/mL) over extended periods of time, there may be an increased risk of developing osteoporosis.
 Short-term use of anastrazole (up to a few years) with proper monitoring and prevention strategies is typically fine in most men, but prolonged use may increase the risk of fractures.
-If men are going to be taking anastrazole for more than 1-2 years, baseline DEXA scanning may be indicated.
+If men are going to be taking anastrazole for more than 1-2 years, baseline DEXA scanning may be indicated if estradiol levels are significantly decreased.
 For more information, see the “Osteoporosis” section of this website.

-Letrozole (Femara)
+letrozole (Femara)

-Letrozole is another non-steroidal aromatase inhibitor that is commonly used in female fertility.
-It is actually a more potent inhibitor of the aromatase enzyme than anastrazole, but not necessarily more clinically beneficial.
-Letrozole also seems to have a higher side effect profile in men, with an increased risk of decreased libido, nervousness, rash, and headaches.
+Letrozole appears to have a similar side effects profile in men as anastrazole with a 2013 study showing that 15% of men dropped out due to side effects which included: decreased libido (7.7%), hair loss (3.8%), and skin rash (1.8%).
+Some studies have suggested an increased risk of side effects such as nervousness and headaches.
 [Schlegal PN.
 FertSteril 2012].
 However, it can be used as a possible alternative in men who are either allergic to anastrazole or cannot tolerate that medication for some reason.
-Dosing for letrozole in men is typically 2.5mg daily.
 [Schlegal PN.
 FertSteril 2012].